Cellular Therapies and Novel Blood Products in Trauma and Critical Care – The Future of Transfusion Medicine

 Fresh Warm Whole Blood vs Liquid Cold Stored Whole Blood/Comparisons and Differences

-- Andrew (Andre) Cap MD, PhD
+• Andrew (Andre) Cap MD, PhD

-US Army Institute for Surgical Research
+Director of Research, US Army Institute of Surgical Research

-Professor of Surgery Uniformed Services University
+Professor of Medicine, Uniformed Services University

 Can We Make DCR ‘Perfect’ Every Time?
 Machine Learning and Real-Time Performance Improvement to Optimize Resuscitation

-- Jeremy Cannon MD, SM, FACS, COL, USAF
+• Jeremy Cannon MD, SM, FACS

 Professor of Surgery